1adog1/eve-watchman/README.md

 ### To Deploy the Relay on a Separate Server
    In the event that it's not easy to deploy the entire app to one server, the Python-Based Relay can be transferred to another server by following the instructions below:
-* Make sure to copy the `/config/config.ini` file somewhere python can access it.
+* Make sure to copy the `/config` folder somewhere python can access it.
 * Move the `/scripts/Python/` folder to wherever you'll be running it from.
-* In `/Relay/main.py` change the `CONFIG_PATH_OVERRIDE` variable to an absolute path where your copy of `config.ini` is being stored.
+* In `/OverhaulConfig/Overhaul_Config.py` change the `CONFIG_DIRECTORY` variable to an absolute path to your copied `/config` directory.

 ## Using Environment Variables Instead of a Config File
 * You can find environment variable keys associated with each config value in the comments of `/config/config.ini.dist`.